Home » Drawing Tutorials » Misc » How to Draw a Mannequin

 How to Draw a Mannequin : Basic Information

 When you draw a mannequin, you’re the boss.
 You decide how tall it stands and what shape it takes.
 Our fashion dummy begins as a couple of squiggles and lines.
-These aren’t just any lines; they’re the secret blueprint to draw a mannequin that could be a fashion model or a statue in a museum!
+Using this tutorial you can draw a fashion model or a statue in a museum!

 This technique is all about building up your mannequin piece by piece.
 You’ll start with simple lines and shapes to get the basic form.
 It’s a bit like using building blocks – you add one, then another, and slowly your fashion dummy starts to take shape.